 She tried to explain the situation to the FBI by saying: “You take that first cookie and it tastes good.
 So you just keep going.”
 She also believed that she would have never been caught.

-7. The likeliest targets subject to bank theft are the elderly and the rich.
+8. The likeliest targets subject to bank theft are the elderly and the rich.

-In contemporary times, you rarely see big money heist situations when a group of thugs comes to rob a bank keeping everyone at gunpoint.
+Stealing statistics suggest that in contemporary times, you rarely see big money heist situations when a group of thugs comes to rob a bank keeping everyone at gunpoint.
 Today, the biggest threat comes from within.

 Bank employees have direct access to clients’ funds.
 Sometimes they abuse their position by doing fraudulent activities.
 They usually target accounts with Social Security payments or those with large amounts of money.